yasayllc/yasay_version/public/PRIVACY_POLICY_Weather.md

 ## Children's Privacy

-WeatherVista is suitable for users of all ages.
+SkyVista is suitable for users of all ages.
 We do not knowingly collect personal information from children.
 Since we do not collect personal information, this is not applicable to our app.

 ## Changes to This Privacy Policy